74Thirsty/gnoman2.0/README.md

-# SafeVault Desktop Application
+# GNOMAN 2.0 Desktop Application

-SafeVault is a cross-platform Electron desktop application that combines a local Express API with a React renderer to manage Gnosis Safe workflows from a single secured workspace.
-The project is written entirely in TypeScript and ships with tooling for simulating Safe transactions, managing wallets, and enforcing registration policies before operators can act on production Safes.
+GNOMAN 2.0 is a cross-platform Electron desktop application that combines a local Express API with a React renderer to manage Gnosis Safe workflows from a single secured workspace.
+The project is written entirely in TypeScript and ships with tooling for simulating Safe transactions, managing wallets, and enforcing offline license policies before operators can act on production Safes.

 ## Tech stack

 - **Electron 28** for the desktop shell, preload isolation, and IPC keyring bridge (`main/`).
-- **Express** with TypeScript for the local API that powers wallet, Safe, sandbox, and registration flows (`backend/`).
+- **Express** with TypeScript for the local API that powers wallet, Safe, sandbox, and license flows (`backend/`).
 - **React + Tailwind (Vite)** for the renderer UI (`renderer/`).
-- **Better SQLite3** for persisting registration state and transaction holds under a local `.safevault/` directory.
+- **Better SQLite3** for persisting transaction holds under a local `.gnoman/` directory.
 - **Ethers v6** for wallet creation, encryption, and contract simulation utilities.